12 Super Fun Vegetarian Snacks

 This classic combo is energizing, easy to make, and delicious.
 The nutty almond butter is rich in plant-based protein and healthy fats, while bananas are high in fiber, potassium, and vitamin B6.

-For a bonus, spread the bread with some chia jam for some extra disease-fighting antioxidants.
+As a bonus, spread the bread with some chia jam for extra disease-fighting antioxidants.

 5. Crunchy Chickpeas